 Dr Michael Wilson is a Lecturer in Criminology in the School of Law at Murdoch University.
-He teaches courses on computer crime, digital forensics, and criminal justice theory.
+He teaches courses on cybercrime, digital forensics, and technology in the justice system.

-His research examines the regulation of cryptography, algorithmic justice, cybersecurity law, and digital forensics.
-His doctoral thesis examined the equivalence drawn between privacy protection and the evasion of criminal investigations within the 'problem of going dark' and associated strategies of resistance to metadata retention and encryption access laws.
+His research examines cybercrime scripts, data privacy and security, algorithmic justice, and digital evidence.
+His doctoral thesis examined the moral equivalence drawn between privacy protection and the evasion of criminal investigations within the 'problem of going dark' and associated strategies of resistance to metadata retention and encryption access laws.

 He has contributed to collaborative research projects funded by the Australian Institute of Criminology, the Crime and Justice Research Centre, the Cyber Security Cooperative Research Centre, and the Australian Communications Consumer Action Network.